notbrain/pdq.io/README.md

-## This app is deprecated and ancient
+## This app is ancient and has many old libs that have security issues.

 Do not install this or try to get it running, it is 4+ years old.
 It has been ported to Vue/Koa here: